canonical/rockcraft/docs/tutorials/chisel.rst

-Install slices in a ROCK
+Install slices in a rock
 ========================

-In this tutorial, you will create a lean ROCK that contains a fully functional OpenSSL installation, and you will verify that it is functional by loading the ROCK into Docker and using it to validate the certificates of the Ubuntu website.
+In this tutorial, you will create a lean rock that contains a fully functional OpenSSL installation, and you will verify that it is functional by loading the rock into Docker and using it to validate the certificates of the Ubuntu website.

 Prerequisites